jk-/gen/README.md

 # Gen

-Codegeneration.
+Code generation.
 Hopefully on steroids.

-Currently just hacking away at semenatics and tests cases.
+Currently just hacking away at semantics and tests cases.
 No real structure yet.